MarcusDunn/yolo_mark_rs/README.md

 Once I am updating this less frequently I'll make a point of releasing binaries for Windows and Mac.

-On Linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work; Debian-based distros you can run the following
+On Linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work; Debian-based distros you can run the following.

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev libxkbcommon-dev`

-For other distros installing these dependencies is left as an exercise to the reader
+For other distros installing these dependencies is left as an exercise to the reader.

 # Keybindings